wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 Every object starts with three fields:

 - h_global (boolean)
+- h_possibly_outdated (boolean)
-- h_nonmodified (boolean)
+- h_written (boolean)
 - h_version (unsigned integer)

 The h_version is an unsigned "version number".
 More about it below.
-The other two fields are flags.
-(In practice they are just two bits of the GC h_tid field.)
+The other fields are flags.
+(In practice they are just bits inside the GC h_tid field.)

+- ``h_global`` means that the object is a global object.

+- ``h_possibly_outdated`` is used as an optimization: it means that the object is possibly outdated.
+It is False for all local objects.
+It is also False if the object is a global object, is the most recent of its chained list of versions, and is known to have no ``global2local`` entry in any transaction.

+- ``h_written`` is set on local objects that have been written to.

 Transaction details